Coffee & Cows

 Cotteswold Dairy who source their milk from nine local farms in Gloucestershire, have won a Great Taste award two years running for their free range milk carrying the Pasture Promise logo.
 The people we work with are already putting milk carrying the Pasture Promise free range into coffee shops and the feedback has been amazing.
 The taste, how it froths and its creamy texture.
 We know we have a great story to tell and the coffee movement could go a long way to help save our traditional pasture based dairy farmers.
 So, every time you buy a cup of coffee think about the milk in your cup.
 If you want to support farmers and the cows, ask for your coffee with Pasture Promise free range milk.

-One Response to Coffee & Cows
+2 Responses to Coffee & Cows

 Leave a Reply